manisha408/Manisha/README.md

 Structure of Java Program

 Structure of a Java program is the standard format released by language developer to the industry programmer .
 Sun Micro System has prescibed the following structure of java programmer for developing for java application.

+Package details ----------------> import Java. io class ClassName ----------------> class sum
+{
+Data members;-----------------> int a, b, c;

+User_defined method;----------> void display() ;

+public static void main(string args[])
+{
+block of statement;---------->System.out.println("hellow Java!") ;
+}
+}

+• A Package is a collection of class, interface and sub-package .